-- to inform the MME or SGSN about an initial attach procedure.
+- to inform the MME or SGSN about an initial attach procedure, or

+- to inform the MME about the disaster condition terminated.

 This procedure is mapped to the commands Cancel-Location-Request/Answer (CLR/CLA) in the Diameter application specified in clause 7.